 , which was released together with the National Stakeholder Strategy.

-It outlines goals and actions HHS will take to reduce health disparities among racial and ethnic minorities.
-It builds on provisions of the Affordable Care Act.
+It outlines goals and actions HHS will take to reduce health disparities among racial and ethnic minorities and builds on provisions of the Affordable Care Act.

 Together these plans will guide the work going forward.
 Together we can.
 Together we will.